 If selected, all commercial/private property including all trademark/copyrighted materials shown or recorded on the project is the responsibility of the filmmaker.
 By submitting you agree to indemnify the Catalina Film Institute and all its subsidiaries, AKA’s, employee’s, directors, assigns, staff and volunteers from any wrongdoing involving the exhibition of your project.
 CFI will NOT take responsibility for any infringement of copy written materials and reserves the right to reject your project if found it doesn't have clearance.

-Participation at CatalinaFilmChannel.com with our online component of the film festival is highly encouraged, but is elective for our officially selected filmmakers.
-CFI uses an encrypted password protected and established online film viewing service that will only be available to our film festival enthusiasts for a 30 day subscription all throughout the month of September (so we have all online award-winning vote data by the festival’s award ceremony).
-Only filmmakers that choose to participate in our online component of the film festival will be eligible for our additional trophies/awards, prizes and worldwide industry exposure the Catalina Film Festival garners for our films year after year.
-Accepting to have your film a part of this online component is safe and keeps your film within the festival circuit, still keeping it qualified for other festivals.
+Participation at CatalinaFilmChannel.com with our online component of the film festival is only to the advantage of our officially selected filmmakers.
+CFI uses an encrypted password protected and established online film viewing service that will only be available to our film festival enthusiasts for a 10-day subscription all throughout the September festival dates (this enables us to have some online award-winning vote data by the festival’s award ceremony, and some that we will release after the festival).
+Filmmakers will benefit from worldwide industry exposure that the Catalina Film Festival garners for our films year after year.
+Accepting to have your film a part of this live and online component is safe and keeps your film within the festival circuit, still keeping it qualified for other festivals.

 You are still eligible if you have a distribution deal, but no film project with at-large theatrical distribution and/or release dates before or during the festival's programmed dates will be eligible for submission, acceptance and/or exhibition at or during the event.
 This rule applies to all, but two of our categories, including at-large free public viewing (IE: Amazon, Netflix, Youtube, Vimeo, etc...) or at-large paid release dates (theatrical, DVD/Blu-Ray, VOD, etc..), including, but not limited to, advertised presales for your films DVD, Blu-Ray or VOD (As a non-profit company, we can not help you promote for-profit sales to your film as selectee to our festival).
 Our ONLY TWO categories that are allowed to be previously released and/or viewed online are our High School Student and Conservation Film competition categories.
 Projects with distribution deals and release dates AFTER the festival dates are still eligible for submission and/or exhibition.
 Although we diligently track your film and do our own research, it is your responsibility to inform CFF/CFI if the project's release date(s) have changed and are in conflict with this rule, as it will either be eliminated from our program and/or taken out of competition at our discretion.